 Many people plan their estates diligently, with input from legal, tax, and financial professionals.
 Others plan earnestly but make mistakes that can potentially affect both the transfer and destiny of family wealth.
-Here are some common and not-so-common errors to avoid.
+Here are some common and not-so-common errors to avoid during estate planning.

 While you could write your own will or create a will, it can be risky to do so.
 Sometimes simplicity has a price.
 Look at the example of Aretha Franklin.
 The “Queen of Soul’s” estate, valued at $80 million, may be divided under a handwritten or “holographic” will.
 Her wills were discovered among her personal effects.
 Assuming that the will is authentic, it will be probated under Michigan law, but such unwitnessed documents are not necessarily legally binding.